vinaydhegde/testdriven-site/src/_posts/blog/2018-08-01-managing-secrets-with-vault-and-consul.md

 ```

 Here, we configured Vault to use the Filesystem backend, defined the [listener](https://www.vaultproject.io/docs/configuration/listener/tcp.html) for Vault, [disabled TLS](https://www.vaultproject.io/docs/configuration/listener/tcp.html#tls_disable), and enabled the [Vault UI](https://www.vaultproject.io/docs/configuration/ui/index.html).
+Review the [docs](https://www.vaultproject.io/docs/configuration/index.html) for more info on configuring Vault.

 Now we can build the image and spin up the container:

 ```sh
 $ docker-compose up -d --build